 Which card should I get?

 I believe the Discover it Cash Back is the most valuable for new cardholders, mostly because of the sign-up bonus.
-If you maxed out the 5 percent categories in all four quarters, you would earn a total of $600 in cash back ($300 in rewards plus a bonus $300).
+If you enrolled and maxed out the 5 percent categories in all four quarters, you would earn a total of $600 in cash back ($300 in rewards plus a bonus $300).